lsmith090/CIPP/docs/api/core-utilities.md

 # CIPP Utility Functions Documentation

-This document provides comprehensive documentation for all utility functions used in the CIPP application.
+This document provides documentation for all utility functions used in the CIPP application.
 These utilities provide common functionality for data processing, formatting, validation, and various helper operations.

 ## Documentation Structure